 Stupid, stupid, stupid.

 Anyway, Bookcision is a bookmark tool for Chrome that routes around Amazon’s damage to your books.
-Drag the button to the Chrome bookmark bar, login to the Amazon Kindle area in your browser, click on a book, and then hit the bookmark.
+Drag the button to the Chrome bookmark bar, login to the Amazon Kindle Cloud Reader in your browser, click on a book, and then hit the bookmark.
 A window will pop up that has all of the highlights for that book with the option to copy/paste or download them.